 Awassa has one of the successful humanitarian projects to raise good and happy orphan children in Ethiopia using the best orphanage system of the SOS Children's Villages, which is one of the largest orphan charities in the world.

-I received many letters annually from Awassa Children's Village in Ethiopia, which is one of the projects I donated to it for a long time and I am considering adding it sooner to the humanitarian projects I support.
-See the Humanitarian Network.
+After a decade of the journalistic coverage and while I resettled in one of the European countries, I received many letters annually from Awassa Children's Village in Ethiopia, which is one of the projects I donated to it for a long time.

-This page and the page on the link above obviously support this project.
+This page and the page on the link above about the Ethiopian village obviously support this project.
 These are the messages I received from this children's village in Ethiopia to read and act positively to sponsor one child.

 Warmest seasonal greetings from SOS Children's Village, Awassa!